EXPLAINER: What is known about the China Eastern plane crash

 The cause is unknown.
 Flight 5735 was at 29,000 feet (8,800 meters) on Monday afternoon when it went into a dive about an hour into its flight, according to flight-tracking website FlightRadar24.com.

-Rescuers were looking for the plane’s black box, which should contain information from instruments and sound from the cockpit.
+Rescue workers planned to use drones in the search for the plane’s black boxes, which should contain information from instruments and sound from the cockpit.

-Investigators have said after previous crashes that confirming the cause sometimes can require months or years due to the need to gather badly damaged debris and examine specialized technical factors.
+Confirming the cause of a plane crash sometimes takes months or years due to the need to gather badly damaged debris and examine specialized technical factors.

 HOW MANY PEOPLE WERE ABOARD?
 DID ANY SURVIVE?